Genre

-Genre (kind, sort) is any form or type of communication in any mode (written, spoken, digital, artistic, etc.) with socially-agreed-upon conventions developed over time.
-In popular usage, it normally describes a category of literature, music, or other forms of art or entertainment, whether written or spoken, audio or visual, based on some set of stylistic criteria, yet genres can be aesthetic, rhetorical, communicative, or functional.
-Genres form by conventions that change over time as cultures invent new genres and discontinue the use of old ones.
-Often, works fit into multiple genres by way of borrowing and recombining these conventions.
+Genre (kind, sort) is any style or form of communication in any mode (written, spoken, digital, artistic, etc.) with socially agreed-upon conventions developed over time.
+In popular usage, it normally describes a category of literature, music, or other forms of art or entertainment, based on some set of stylistic criteria, as in literary genres, film genres, music genres, comics genres, etc. Often, works fit into multiple genres by way of borrowing and recombining these conventions.
 Stand-alone texts, works, or pieces of communication may have individual styles, but genres are amalgams of these texts based on agreed-upon or socially inferred conventions.
 Some genres may have rigid, strictly adhered-to guidelines, while others may show great flexibility.
+The proper use of a specific genre is important for a successful transfer of information (media-adequacy).

-Genre began as an absolute classification system for ancient Greek literature, as set out in Aristotle's Poetics.
-For Aristotle, poetry (odes, epics, etc.), prose, and performance each had specific design features that supported appropriate content of each genre.
+Critical discussion of genre perhaps began with a classification system for ancient Greek literature, as set out in Aristotle's Poetics.
+For Aristotle, poetry (odes, epics, etc.), prose, and performance each had specific features that supported appropriate content of each genre.
 Speech patterns for comedy would not be appropriate for tragedy, for example, and even actors were restricted to their genre under the assumption that a type of person could tell one type of story best.

+The academic discipline about genres is called genre studies (or genre theory).

-Genres proliferate and develop beyond Aristotle’s classifications in response to changes in audiences and creators.
+Genres proliferate and develop beyond Aristotle's classifications— in response to changes in audiences and creators.
 Genre has become a dynamic tool to help the public make sense out of unpredictability through artistic expression.
 Given that art is often a response to a social state, in that people write, paint, sing, dance, and otherwise produce art about what they know about, the use of genre as a tool must be able to adapt to changing meanings.

-Musician Ezra LaFleur argues that discussion of genre should draw from Ludwig Wittgenstein's idea of family resemblance.
-Genres are helpful labels for communicating but do not necessarily have a single attribute that is the essence of the genre.

 Visual arts

-The term genre is much used in the history and criticism of visual art, but in art history has meanings that overlap rather confusingly.
+The term genre is often used in the history and criticism of visual art, but in art history has meanings that overlap rather confusingly.
 Genre painting is a term for paintings where the main subject features human figures to whom no specific identity attaches – in other words, figures are not portraits, characters from a story, or allegorical personifications.
+They usually deal with subjects drawn from "everyday life".
 These are distinguished from staffage: incidental figures in what is primarily a landscape or architectural painting.
-Genre painting may also be used as a wider term covering genre painting proper, and other specialized types of paintings such as still-life, landscapes, marine paintings and animal paintings.
+"Genre" is also be used to refer to specialized types of art such as still-life, landscapes, marine paintings and animal paintings, or groups of artworks with other particular features in terms of subject-matter, style or iconography.